 Winning the Ivy League Championship ensured Columbia a spot in the NCAA Baseball Championship for the third time in program history.
 The Lions went on to win their first game ever in NCAA play, toppling New Mexico, 6-5, in 13 innings.
 On an individual basis, nine players garnered All-Ivy League recognition, including three first team selections, the most since 2010.

 The Lions also set new program records in strikeouts (357), saves (12) and fielding percentage (.971).
 Columbia also swiped 79 bases, the third-highest total in program history.

 The 2012 campaign proved to be another strong season for Columbia, winning 20 games for the second time in three seasons and finished with a .600 winning percentage in the Ivy League for the second time during that span.

-Reflecting the team's success, six Lions earned All-Ivy honors last season, headlined by Pizzano, Lowery and Jon Eisen as first team All-Ivy selections.
+Reflecting the team's success, six Lions earned All-Ivy honors in 2012, headlined by Pizzano, Lowery and Jon Eisen as first team All-Ivy selections.
 Alex Black landed a spot on the second team, while Stefan Olson and Nick Ferraresi were honorable mention picks.